 At the start of drug therapy and at regular intervals to monitor the drug's concentration; when indicated, to detect low or excessive (potentially toxic) concentrations

 Theophylline and caffeine are drugs that ease breathing and stimulate respiration (methylxanthines).
-These tests measure the amount of theophylline or caffeine in the blood to help establish an appropriate dose and to maintain a therapeutic level.
+These tests measure the amount of theophylline or caffeine in the blood to help establish an appropriate dose, to maintain a therapeutic level, and to evaluate toxic concentrations.

 Theophylline is one of several medications that may be taken by children and adults who have asthma and by adults who have chronic obstructive pulmonary disease (COPD).
-It is a bronchodilator with a narrow therapeutic window – too little theophylline is ineffective, too much can cause toxicity.
+It is a bronchodilator and functions to relax the muscles in the lungs.
+Theophylline has a narrow therapeutic window, in which too little theophylline is ineffective and too much can cause toxicity.
 Both short-acting and long-acting formulations are available for asthma treatments.
 Acute theophylline toxicity presents with rapid heart rate and nausea.
 Chronic theophylline toxicity is associated with an increased risk of seizures and abnormal heart rhythms (cardiac dysrhythmias).
 Both acute and chronic toxicity can be life-threatening.

 Establishing and maintaining therapeutic doses can be a challenge.
 Both theophylline and caffeine levels may need to be monitored because the range of concentrations in which the drugs are effective but not toxic is narrow and in some cases the dose given does not always correlate well with concentrations in the blood.

-The rate at which the drugs are metabolized will vary from person to person; it is decreased in both the very young and the elderly and increased in smokers.
+The rate at which the drugs are processed by the body (metabolized) will vary from person to person.
+Metabolism is decreased in both the very young and the elderly and increased in smokers.
 The drug levels may also be affected by underlying conditions such as pneumonia, liver disease, hypothyroidism, and by acute infection or illness.
 Many drugs interact and interfere with the metabolism of theophylline and caffeine.
 They may increase or decrease its rate of metabolism.

-Theophylline and caffeine tests are used to monitor the amount of the drugs in the blood to establish appropriate doses and to maintain therapeutic levels.
-Theophylline and caffeine are used to ease breathing and stimulate respiration.
+Theophylline and caffeine tests are used to monitor the amount of the drugs in the blood to establish appropriate doses, maintain therapeutic levels, and evaluate toxicity.

 Theophylline is usually ordered as a trough level – prior to the next dose when the concentration is expected to be at its lowest level.
-Tests may also be ordered if a health practitioner suspects that a person may be experiencing theophylline toxicity.
-A series of blood samples may be collected and tested over a period of time to track theophylline concentrations in someone who has had high theophylline levels, until therapeutic concentrations are reached.
+Tests may also be ordered if a healthcare practitioner suspects that a person may be experiencing theophylline toxicity.
+A series of blood samples may be collected and tested over a period of time to track theophylline concentrations if you have had high theophylline levels, until therapeutic concentrations are reached.

 Caffeine blood levels are not used to monitor therapy as routinely as theophylline tests.
 Usually, newborns receiving caffeine are monitored clinically for episodes of apnea and signs of toxicity, and physiological effects of the drug are closely watched.
 The majority of those treated respond to standardized doses of the medication without the need for monitoring blood caffeine levels.
 The test is primarily ordered if an infant is not responding to therapy as expected or if the infant is demonstrating signs of toxicity.
 Since daily doses and an extended half-life in the premature neonate generally result in stable drug levels, the sample collected is usually a random level, not a trough level.

-When a person is beginning theophylline treatment, the theophylline test may be ordered several times as the dosage is adjusted as needed, until therapeutic levels are attained.
-The test may be ordered whenever a person has symptoms that the health practitioner suspects are due to theophylline toxicity and whenever a person is not responding as expected to therapy.
-A healthcare provider may order multiple theophylline tests when someone is being treated for theophylline toxicity.
-The health practitioner may order a test when a person taking theophylline experiences a significant change in health status and/or when the person starts or discontinues taking a drug that is known to affect the metabolism of theophylline.
+When beginning theophylline treatment, the theophylline test may be ordered several times as the dosage is adjusted as needed, until therapeutic levels are attained.
+The test may be ordered whenever you have symptoms that your healthcare practitioner suspects are due to theophylline toxicity and whenever you are not responding as expected to therapy.
+The healthcare practitioner may order a test when you experience a significant change in health status and/or when you start or stop taking a drug that is known to affect the metabolism of theophylline.

 Symptoms associated with acute theophylline toxicity may include: